Gregory Blaxland: Other activities

 Blaxland is also noted as one of the first settlers to plant grapes for wine-making purposes.
 He was engaged during the next few years in wine-making.
 He had brought vines from the Cape of Good Hope and found a species resistant to blight.

 Blaxland's diaries show that he had a clear grasp of the scale upon which agricultural and pastoral activities would be profitable in Australia.
 In 1814, like many others almost insolvent because of drought and depression, he tried to persuade Governor Macquarie to sanction a scheme for the exploitation of the interior by a large agricultural company similar to the later Australian Agricultural Company of the 1820s.
 Macquarie would not agree nor would he allow Blaxland land in the interior for his own flocks.
-Blaxland then had to dispose of his livestock, and joined the colonial opposition to Macquarie, and in 1819 sharply criticized his administration to Commissioner John Thomas Bigge.
+Blaxland then had to dispose of his livestock, and joined the colonial opposition to Macquarie, and in 1819 sharply criticised his administration to Commissioner John Thomas Bigge.

 Blaxland visited England in 1822 taking with him a sample of his wine.
 While in England he published in February 1823 his Journal of a Tour of Discovery Across the Blue Mountains.
 Later the same year, Blaxland was awarded the silver medal of the Royal Society of Arts for the wine he had brought to London.